Edit Data Flows in the web app

 There are separate workflows for editing captures and materializations.
 You can edit a collection schema using Flow's Schema Inference tool by editing either a capture or materialization associated with that collection.

 Although you edit components of your Data Flows separately, they are all connected.
-For this reason, it's important to be mindful of your edits' potential effects.
-For more information on the implications of editing, see the reference documentation.
+Flow's schema evolution and AutoDiscover features help prevent common errors, but it's still important to be mindful of your edits' potential effects.

 Edit a capture

-Go to the Captures page of the web app.
+1. Go to the Sources page of the web app.

 The Edit Capture page opens.

-Edit the connection to the destination system, if desired.
-You can either update fields in the Endpoint Config section or manually update the JSON in the Specification Editor.
+3. Edit the connection to the destination system, if desired.
+You can either update fields in the Endpoint Config section or manually update the JSON in the Advanced Specification Editor.

 You may have to re-authenticate with the source system.
 Be sure to have current credentials on hand before editing the endpoint configuration.

-Use the Collection Selector to add or remove collections from the capture, if desired.
+1. Use the Output Collections browser to add or remove collections from the capture, if desired.

 To refresh your connection with the source and see an updated list of possible collections, click the Refresh button, but be aware that it will overwrite all existing collection selections.

-Depending on the data source, you may have captured data with a fairly permissive schema.
+This option is available for source systems with permissive schemas, such as NoSQL databases and cloud storage.
 Flow can help you tighten up the schema to be used for downstream tasks in your Data Flow.

-In the Collection Selector, choose a collection and click its Specification tab.
+1. In the Output Collections browser, choose a collection and click its Collection tab.

 Editing a capture only affects how it will work going forward.
 Data that was captured before editing will reflect the original configuration.